 There is a campground on the shores of Green Hill Lake - you don't need to book, just turn up and pay your fee if

 a site is available (which it usually is).
-If you are planning to stay overnight in the area and don't want to camp, you can also try
+If you want to stay overnight in the area near this swim,

 Green Hill Lake Development Board (local volunteers), Ararat Rural City Council

 Ararat wind farm

 Before you head out, make sure to read the

 and check with the managing authority for any current change of conditions.